storybookjs/storybook-addon-console/README.md

 ## Why

 There're some cases when you can't / don't want / forgot to keep browser console opened.
 This addon helps you to get all console output in your storybook.
 In other cases, you might find it difficult to extract the desired information in the information noise issued by the console or to determine which component in what state gives the message.
-With this addon you can control **what** you see and **where** you see.
+With this addon, you can control **what** you see and **where** you see.

 We assume the following possible applications:

 - Mobile devices.
-You might want to make console output reacheble for users when they need to work with your storybook from mobile browsers
+You might want to make console output reachable for users when they need to work with your storybook from mobile browsers

 - Small screens.
 You can save your screen space keeping browser console closed

 - To filter your console output.
 You can independently configure both action logger and real console output in a wide range.

-- To associate a console messages with a specific components/stories.
+- To associate console messages with a specific components/stories.
 You can see which story emits which message

 - To output some data into Action Logger from your deep components without importing `addon-actions` for that.